softwaremill/ox/doc/io.md

   [application errors](basics/error-handling.md))

-Quite importantly, the **absence** of `using IO` specifies that the method has **no** I/O side effects (however, it might still block the thread, e.g. when using a channel, or have other side effects, such as throwing exceptions).
+Quite importantly, the **absence** of `using IO` specifies that the method has **no** I/O side effects (however, it might still block the thread, e.g. when using a channel, or have other side effects, such as throwing exceptions, accessing the current time, or generating a random number).
 Compiler assists in checking this property, but only to a certain degree - it's possible to cheat!

 The `IO` capability can be introduced using `IO.unsafe`.
 Ideally, this method should only be used at the edges of your application (e.g. in the `main` method), or when integrating with third-party libraries.
 Otherwise, the capability